Skip to content

 Once you pass the REAT, you enrol in the pre-registration education program through a RECO-approved provider.
 As of 2026, four providers are approved to deliver the program:

-| Humber College | Online (self-paced) | The largest provider; took over from OREA in 2021 |
+Humber PolytechnicOnline (self-paced)The largest and longest-established provider; took over from OREA in 2021

 All four providers deliver the same RECO-approved curriculum.
 The exams, regardless of provider, test the same competencies and use the same passing standard.
 Your choice comes down to learning format preference, scheduling flexibility, and cost.
+For a side-by-side breakdown of the two largest options, see our Humber vs Algonquin real estate program comparison.

 A note on OREA: The Ontario Real Estate Association (OREA) used to deliver the licensing education, but that responsibility transferred to Humber College in October 2021.
 If you see references to "OREA exams" online, they are talking about what is now the Humber (or equivalent provider) program.